 What is the IRS collections process?

 If you do not pay your tax bill in full when it is due, the IRS will send the account to collections.
 This means that the agency is taking active steps to collect the debt you owe, along with additional tax penalties and interest.
-Typically, the IRS attempts to recover the debt themselves.
+Typically, the IRS attempts to recover the debt itself.
 Though, there are times when the IRS refers the account to private contractors to collect the debt on the government’s behalf.

 The IRS collections process